 Back then the bank rate was 4.5% and about to briefly foray into 4.8% territory until the BoC freaked and began heading towards zirpiness.
 The bank rate now is 2%.

-After 10.5 years of ZIRP and NIRP, is it about time for global governments to start replacing monetary policy with fiscal policy?
+After 10.7 years of ZIRP and NIRP, it about time for global governments to start replacing monetary policy with fiscal policy.
 I don't think our social well being should be in the hands of knob twiddlers.

-We know that yield inversion is not always a precursor to recession threat, but the signs are there for a trend change as the TSX Real Estate Index Y/Y momentum (green plot) pulls back again from its most recent attempt to break out.
+We know that yield inversion is not always a precursor to recession threat, but the signs are there for a trend change as the TSX Real Estate Index Y/Y momentum (green plot) continues printing higher highs since late 2017.